 We expect that the payments we will be required to make under the Tax Receivable Agreement will be substantial.
-Assuming no material changes in relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the Tax Receivable Agreement, we expect future payments under the Tax Receivable Agreement relating to the purchase by us of LLC Units in connection with this offering (including the repayment of redeemable preferred units), and the Mergers to be approximately \$149.7 million and, based on certain assumptions, to range over the next 15 years from approximately \$4.9 million to \$15.6 million per year and decline thereafter.
-These estimates are based on an initial public offering price of \$ per share of Class A common stock, which is the midpoint of the estimated public offering price range set forth on the cover page of this prospectus.
+Assuming no material changes in relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the Tax Receivable Agreement, we expect future payments under the Tax Receivable Agreement relating to the purchase by us of LLC Units in connection with this offering (including the repayment of redeemable preferred units), and the Mergers to be approximately \$155.8 million and, based on certain assumptions, to range over the next 15 years from approximately \$5.1 million to \$16.5 million per year and decline thereafter.
+These estimates are based on an initial public offering price of \$20.00 per share of Class A common stock.
 Future payments in respect of subsequent redemptions or exchanges would be in addition to these amounts and are expected to be substantial.
 The foregoing numbers are merely estimates-the actual payments could differ materially.
 It is possible that future transactions or events could increase or decrease the actual tax benefits realized and the corresponding Tax Receivable Agreement payments.
 There may be a material negative effect on our liquidity if, as a result of timing discrepancies or otherwise, the payments under the Tax Receivable Agreement exceed the actual benefits we realize in respect of the tax benefits that are subject to the Tax Receivable Agreement and/or distributions to us by Portillo's OpCo are not sufficient to permit us to make payments under the Tax Receivable Agreement after we have paid taxes.